vibe13/aerogear-push-quickstarts/client/cordova/README.md

 Application Flow
 ----------------------

-## Sign up
+## Sign in
-When you first launch the application sign up as a new user.
-Username should be an email address, after signing up you can sign in with your created username and password.
-Now you'll see some 'dummy' users.
-To test that you can receive push notifications go to the UnifiedPush server console and choose 'Compose message' type a message and see that it's received on the device.
+You can sign in with one of the [default users](https://github.com/aerogear/aerogear-push-quickstarts/tree/master/client#default-users)

 FAQ